 Graduate students, postdoctoral fellows, established researchers interested in structural biology

-s volume is a comprehensive introduction to the methodology required for NMR studies of proteins."
+"This volume is a comprehensive introduction to the methodology required for NMR studies of proteins." @source:JOURNAL OF MAGNETIC RESONANCE

 "Protein NMR Spectroscopy: Principles and Practice covers a huge range of topics related to NMR....A fine two-semester course could be built on this very thorough book.
 Any student currently using NMR could benefit from the Cavanagh et al. text, which provides an in-depth explanation that is suitable as a resource for even a knowledgeable spectroscopist."